Do you believe that things happen for a reason?

 I ended up moving to New York to seek out the father I had no contact with since age five.

-I wouldn’t have done this at this time had I not been alone in a strange state following my mom’s death.
+Normally I wouldn’t have done this at this time, but I had been alone in a strange state following my mom’s death.

 I went to N.Y. and met my dad, stepmom, and siblings.